MicroShed/mp-starter-vscode-ext/README.md

 The MicroProfile Starter extension provides support for generating a MicroProfile Maven project with examples based on the Eclipse MicroProfile Starter project (https://start.microprofile.io/) by the MicroProfile community.
 You will be able to generate a project by choosing a MicroProfile version, server and specifications, such as CDI, Config, Health Check, Metrics, and more.
 This extension is hosted under the MicroShed organization.

 ## Quick Start
 - Install the extension
-- Launch the VS Code command palette, then select `MicroProfile Starter` to run the extension
+- Launch the VS Code command palette, then select `MicroProfile: Generate a new MicroProfile starter project` to run the extension

 ## Input

 The extension prompts for the following parameters:

 1. groupId
 2. artifactId
-3. Java SE version
+3. MicroProfile version
-4. MicroProfile version
+4. MicroProfile server
-5. MicroProfile server
+5. Java SE version
 6. MicroProfile specifications
 7. A folder to generate the project into